Emmanuel-Naive/MADDPG/README.md

   ffmpeg: 2.7.0
   os, math, random: Python built-in package

-## Known problems:
+## Known issues:
-  Gpu acceleration technology(CUDA 11.2, GPU GTX965m) is used in training process, but the profermance is not obvious.
+  Networks of agents in this project are simple.
+That is why GPU acceleration technology(CUDA 11.2, GPU: GTX965m) is used in training process, but the profermance is not obvious.